 If you experience any symptoms of a loss of cervical curve, it’s critical to seek professional medical attention and proper treatment to avoid its progression.

 Treatment varies depending on what caused your loss of cervical lordosis.
 Measures to alleviate its symptoms include:

 Other methods serve to strengthen your muscles and improve range of motion and flexibility.
 A treatment plan may consist of physical therapy and tailored exercises.
 It’s also essential to maintain a healthy lifestyle and body weight to reduce excessive strain on your spine.

 Surgery may be required for extreme cases.
-Consult with Drs.
-Darrow or Watson about your specific case so you can get proper treatment.
+Consult with Dr. Watson about your specific case so you can get proper treatment.